ipass-ace-exam/ipass-ace-exam.github.io/_posts/2014-09-28-if-not-now-when.md

 This is a question that I have considered for quite some time.
 It is surely an opinionated question, since the right time to sit an exam is when YOU believe you're ready to.
 But often, it is not easy to deduce when you are fully prepared to take the leap.

-It is important to know for sure and be confident in your decision to sit the exam, since the cost of sitting the exams is not something you would want to endure multiple times.
+It is important to know for sure and be confident in your decision to sit the exams, since you would not want to endure the cost of sitting one exam multiple times.
 We have collected together a few pointers for you to think about when deciding whether you're ready to sit the Adobe ACE exams:

 * The most important point to remember is that you need to be confident in using the software that you are being reviewed on – this can take time.
 Think about how long you have used the software and allow this to form part of your decision.